github/docs/content/migrations/using-github-enterprise-importer/migrating-repositories-with-github-enterprise-importer/migrating-repositories-from-bitbucket-server-to-github-enterprise-cloud.md

 You must follow this step from a computer that can access:

 - Your Bitbucket Server instance via HTTPS
-- Your Bitbucket Server instance via SSH, if your Bitbucket Server instance runs on Linux
+- Your Bitbucket Server instance via SFTP, if your Bitbucket Server instance runs on Linux.
+In general, if you can access the server via SSH, then you can also use SFTP.
 - Your Bitbucket Server instance via SMB, if your Bitbucket Server instance runs on Windows
 - Your chosen blob storage provider